bendunnegyms/SWENG-2/README.md

 # SWENG-2
 ## Software Engineering Year 3

+## Python is the language I'm comfortable with, Golang I picked up because it is quite similar to C

 #### Chilling like a villin on git hub dot com

 ### Python tests